thespcrewroy/CSCI4470-Algorithms/Notes/15-GreedyAlgorithms/02-fractional-knapsack.md

 </p>

 - Since items are splittable, the fractional knapsack satisfies the greedy choice property
-- The traditional knapsack cannot be satisfied by the greedy choice propert because the best current choice will not lead to optimal solution
+- Normal knapsack cannot be satisfied by the greedy choice propert because the best current choice will not lead to optimal solution